SubstanceP/Sort_Comparison/README.md

 # Sort_Comparison
-Comparison of different sort functions in Java
+Comparison of different sort methods in Java